hathibelagal-dev/instantpolyglot/docs/eng/Polish.md

 - SVO: **Jan czyta książkę** (Jan reads a book)
 - OVS: **Książkę czyta Jan** (It's Jan who reads the book)

-Questions can be formed by adding the particle "czy" at the beginning of a statement or by using intonation:
+Questions can be formed by adding the particle “czy” at the beginning of a statement or by using intonation:
 - **Czy mówisz po polsku?** (Do you speak Polish?)
 - **Mówisz po polsku?** (You speak Polish? / Do you speak Polish?)

 Negation is formed by placing **nie** before the verb:
-- **Nie** mówię po polsku (I don't speak Polish)
+- **Nie** mówię po polsku (I don’t speak Polish)

 There are no definite or indefinite articles in Polish.
 The definiteness is expressed by context or by the use of demonstratives or possessives:
 - **widzę psa** ('I see a dog')